 The Mesothelioma Program

-Most medical facilities, and even many cancer centers, do not have the resources or specialists for mesothelioma, but at the University of Chicago, the Mesothelioma Program has decades of experience in treating mesothelioma patients and leading research into this insidious kind of cancer.
+Most medical facilities, and even many cancer centers, do not have the resources or specialists for mesothelioma.
+At the University of Chicago, the Mesothelioma Program has decades of experience treating mesothelioma patients and leading research into this insidious kind of cancer.

 The approach used to treat mesothelioma patients involves working as a collaborative team.
-The multi-disciplinary approach is preferred when dealing with a difficult and complicate cancer like mesothelioma.
-Patients often need a variety of experts from diagnosis, to treatment, and supportive services, to get the best care.
+The multi-disciplinary approach is better when dealing with a complicated cancer like mesothelioma.
+Patients often need a variety of experts, from diagnosis to treatment, and supportive services, to get the best care.

-Patients here can expect to be offered a range of treatments, but an individualized approach.
-A patient may receive any combination of surgery, chemotherapy, radiation therapy, gene therapy, immunotherapy, targeted therapy, and any other treatments that may help slow the cancer or make the patient feel more comfortable.
+Patients here can expect to be offered a range of treatments with an individualized approach.
+A patient may receive any combination of surgery, chemotherapy, radiation therapy, immunotherapy, gene therapy, targeted therapy, and any other treatments that may help slow the cancer or make the patient feel more comfortable.

-Dr. Kindler specializes in gastrointestinal oncology, but is also a leading expert in all types of mesothelioma, including peritoneal mesothelioma.
+Dr. Kindler specializes in gastrointestinal oncology but is also a leading expert in all types of mesothelioma, including peritoneal mesothelioma.
 Dr. Kindler’s interest in mesothelioma began early as she witnessed her father passing away from this terrible cancer.

-As a leading expert in the disease she has helped to shape the direction of the Program and has been a big part of focusing research on clinical trials that will make the biggest difference to patients.
+As a leading expert in the disease, she has been a big part of focusing research on clinical trials that will make the biggest difference to patients, and she has helped shape the direction of the Program.

 Research and Clinical Trials

 These include a phase III trial of a particular combination of chemotherapy drugs, phase II trials of immunotherapy and chemotherapy drugs, and several phase I trials of targeted drugs and therapies and chemotherapy drugs.

 Patients who seek care at the University of Chicago Comprehensive Cancer Center are in good hands, especially those with mesothelioma.
-This is one of the few cancer centers in the country with a dedicated mesothelioma program and a staff of experts with knowledge of this complicated cancer.
-Patients can also expect to get access to one or more of numerous clinical trials and advanced treatments not yet available to the general public.
+This is one of the few cancer centers in the country with a staff of experts with knowledge of this complicated cancer and a dedicated mesothelioma program.